Platform publishes South Asia Quarterly Update #16

 The controversial case of the Harrier

-It all started with an anonymous letter informing us that the EIDE CARRIER was sold for scrap.
-Having been laid up for many years on the Norwegian west coast the Platform immediately contacted the owners, Eide Group, to make them aware that exporting the vessel to a South Asian beaching yard would be in breach of European waste laws.
-Eide Group categorically refuted at the time that the vessel sold for scrap.
-Little did they – or we – know what would then happen.
+It all began with an anonymous letter informing us that the EIDE CARRIER had been sold for scrap.
+The vessel had been laid up for years on the west coast of Norway, prompting the Platform to immediately contact its owners, the Eide Group, to warn them that exporting the ship to a South Asian beaching yard would violate European waste laws.
+At the time, Eide Group categorically denied that the vessel had been sold for scrap.
+Little did they – or we – know what was to follow.

-Almost a year and a half later, in February 2017, the vessel attempted to leave Norway under a new name, new flag and new registered owner.
-After a simple stroke of paint to alter the first letter, the vessel was now called TIDE CARRIER.
-The ship had swapped its flag to that of Comoros and was registered under an anonymous St. Kitts and Nevis post-box company called Julia Shipping Inc. All solid indications that a cash buyer - a scrap dealer specialised in the trading of end-of-life ships to the South Asian beaching yards - was involved.
+Nearly a year and a half later, in February 2017, the vessel attempted to leave Norway under a new name, new flag, and new registered owner.
+With just a single letter painted over, the ship was rebranded as the TIDE CARRIER.
+It now flew the flag of Comoros and was registered under a post-box company in St. Kitts and Nevis called Julia Shipping Inc. These were strong indicators that a cash buyer – a scrap dealer specializing in acquiring end-of-life ships for dismantling on South Asian beaches – had taken over.

-Only hours after its departure, the engine stopped.
-Despite the ship’s deteriorating condition and bad weather conditions, the vessel’s new captain, from Nabeel Ship Management, did not call for help.
-The ship was drifting towards one of Norway’s most renowned beaches and the Norwegian coastguards were forced to trigger a salvage operation to avoid the risk of oil spill and grounding.
-The rescue operation included the emergency evacuation of 5 crew members – one of which suffered from a broken shoulder – and the deployment of two tugboats to bring the ship to safety.
+Just hours after departing, the vessel’s engine failed.
+Despite the ship’s poor condition and worsening weather, the new captain, from Nabeel Ship Management, failed to call for assistance.
+As the TIDE CARRIER drifted perilously close to one of Norway’s most renowned beaches, the coastguard was forced to initiate a salvage operation to prevent grounding and a potential oil spill.
+The rescue involved evacuating five crew members—one of whom suffered a broken shoulder—and deploying two tugboats to bring the ship to safety.

-At the request of the owners, Julia Shipping Inc., the ship was laid up in Gismarvik.
-Its name was re-painted and changed this time to HARRIER.
-The flag also changed again, from Comoros to another popular end-of-life flag, Palau.
-According to the Comoros registry, which was contacted by the Norwegian authorities, the vessel had in fact never been registered under the Comoros flag.
+At the owners’ request, Julia Shipping Inc., the vessel was laid up in Gismarvik.
+Its name was changed once again, this time to HARRIER, and its flag switched from Comoros to Palau—another flag commonly used for end-of-life ships.
+The Comoros registry later confirmed to Norwegian authorities that the vessel had never officially been registered under its flag.

-The Platform alerted the authorities that the vessel in all likelihood had been sold to a beaching yard in South Asia to be scrapped, and that the post box company Julia Shipping Inc. in all likelihood was concealing a cash buyer.
-We also alerted that there were suspicions that the ship had been used to store hazardous sludge.
+The Platform alerted authorities, emphasizing that the vessel had likely been sold to a South Asian beaching yard for scrapping, and that Julia Shipping Inc. was likely acting on behalf of a cash buyer.
+We also raised concerns that the ship may have been used to store hazardous sludge.

-Norwegian authorities pressed charges against the owners for having attempted to illegally export hazardous waste and rejected the complaint of Julia Shipping Inc., represented by law firm Wikborg Rein, for the arrest order.
+Norwegian authorities pressed charges against the owners for attempting to illegally export hazardous waste and dismissed a legal challenge to the arrest order by Julia Shipping Inc., represented by law firm Wikborg Rein.

-Without having paid the fees for lay-up in Gismarvik, the HARRIER was moved to be anchored off the coast of Farsund.
-There, two crew members remained confined onboard the ship for more than one year.
-With the help of Norsk Gjennvinning, Wirana finally obtained the approval from both Norwegian and Turkish authorities to scrap the ship in Aliaga, Turkey, where it arrived in August 2018 – three years after its initial sale for breaking.
-Before leaving Norway, Wirana was forced to pay GMC in Gismarvik EUR 700.000 for lay-up costs that had still not been settled.
+After failing to pay lay-up fees in Gismarvik, the HARRIER was relocated to an anchorage off the coast of Farsund, where two crew members remained confined onboard for over a year.
+Eventually, with the assistance of Norsk Gjenvinning, Wirana obtained approval from both Norwegian and Turkish authorities to dismantle the ship in Aliaga, Turkey.
+The vessel finally arrived there in August 2018—three years after it was initially sold for breaking.
+Before departure, Wirana was compelled to pay EUR 700,000 to GMC in Gismarvik for outstanding lay-up costs.

-The HARRIER case reveals the business practices of ship owners and cash buyers, and adds to several other cases where authorities have been lied to and provided false information as a way to escape checks for the illegal export of end-of-life ships.
-It is also a case that illustrates the many risks of entering into business relationships with unreliable companies that have a bad track record putting profit above people and the environment.
+The HARRIER case exposes the deceptive practices of ship owners and cash buyers.
+It adds to a growing number of cases where authorities have been misled with false information to evade regulations on the export of end-of-life vessels.
+It also serves as a stark reminder of the risks involved in doing business with companies that prioritize profits over environmental protection and human safety.